2014 – 2015

 Ecology and Conservation.
 Offered by the Department of Biology, this program provides a strong background in theoretical and applied ecology and conservation, with an emphasis on field experience.
 It prepares students for careers as biologists in state and federal environmental agencies, industry, environmental consulting firms, and land conservancies, as well as graduate work in ecology and conservation.
 (See page 70 for more information.)

 Environmental Geology.
 Environmental geologists monitor water quality, address wastewater and storm water problems, map and analyze earth materials, assess risk from natural hazards, and identify new and sustainable sources of energy and other resources.
-Offered by the Department of Geology and Astronomy, the B.S. in geoscience degree emphasizes areas pertinent to environmental work and meets the course requirements of the Registered Professional Geologist license.
+Offered by the Department of Geology and Astronomy, the B.S. in geoscience degree emphasizes areas pertinent to environmental work and meets the course requirements of the registered professional geologist license.
 Courses incorporate project-based learning with hands-on training in field methods and cutting-edge scientific instruments.
-Graduates are prepared for geoscience careers, in the thriving environmental industry of the Greater Philadelphia region, where hundreds of WCU alumni are successfully employed.
-(See page 102 for more information.)
+Graduates are prepared for geoscience careers, in the thriving environmental industry of the greater Philadelphia region, where hundreds of alumni are successfully employed.
+(See pages 100-101 for more information.)

 Environmental Health.
 Offered by the Department of Health, this program synthesizes a rigorous scientific preparation with specialized, applied environmental courses and a required internship.
 Courses include topics such as industrial hygiene and safety, risk assessment, environmental regulations, water quality, emergency preparedness, bioterrorism, toxicology, and a research-based seminar.
 This degree program prepares graduates for careers as environmental scientists in consulting firms, industry, and government.
 This program is accredited by the National Environmental Health Science and Protection Accreditation Council (EHAC).
-(See page 102 for specific program information.)
+(See pages 104 and 105 for specific program information.)

 West Chester University recognizes that some students will select career goals that will require pursuit of academic degrees after the baccalaureate, either in graduate school or at a professional school.
 Students with such goals are encouraged to discuss them with appropriate members of the faculty.